What does it mean to have Testosterone Deficiency (Low T)?

 There are still large numbers of men who need testosterone therapy but who never receive it because of assumptions made about specific symptoms and because of inadequate diagnostics to support treatment.
 This is a key reason why you need a urology evaluation by a specialist like Dr. Paul Kenworthy.

 What are the treatment options?

-In addition to beneficial changes in lifestyle, testosterone therapy can be administered in a number of ways:
+In addition to beneficial changes in lifestyle, testosterone therapy can be administered in several ways: